django-ses/django-ses/README.rst

   then email messages will be signed with the specified key.
 You will also need to publish your public key on DNS; the selector is set to ``ses`` by default.
 See http://dkim.org/ for further detail.

+``AWS_SES_SOURCE_ARN``
+  Instruct Amazon SES to use a domain from another account.
+  For more information please refer to https://docs.aws.amazon.com/ses/latest/DeveloperGuide/sending-authorization-delegate-sender-tasks-email.html

+``AWS_SES_FROM_ARN``
+  Instruct Amazon SES to use a domain from another account.
+  For more information please refer to https://docs.aws.amazon.com/ses/latest/DeveloperGuide/sending-authorization-delegate-sender-tasks-email.html

+``AWS_SES_RETURN_PATH_ARN``
+  Instruct Amazon SES to use a domain from another account.
+  For more information please refer to https://docs.aws.amazon.com/ses/latest/DeveloperGuide/sending-authorization-delegate-sender-tasks-email.html

 ``AWS_SES_VERIFY_EVENT_SIGNATURES``, ``AWS_SES_VERIFY_BOUNCE_SIGNATURES``
   Optional.
 Default is True.
 Verify the contents of the message by matching the signature